A man and a women discussing something on papers with a female.

 Share:

-A bridge loan is often used in real estate transactions to provide cash flow during a transitional period, such as when moving from one home into another home.
-Homeowners can use this type of loan to finance a new home or pay off debt.
+A bridge loan is used in real estate transactions to provide cash flow during a transitional period, such as when moving from one home into another home.
+Homeowners can use this type of loan to finance a new home or pay off debt while waiting for their old home to sell.
 However, like any form of financing, bridge loans come with certain benefits and drawbacks.

-While Rocket Mortgage® doesn’t currently offer bridge loans, we’re here to help you understand them.
-Let’s take a closer look at what a bridge loan is and how it works.
+While Rocket Mortgage® doesn’t currently offer bridge loans, we’re here to help you understand what they are and how they work.

 A bridge loan is a financing option that serves as a source of funding until you get permanent financing or pay off debt.
 Also known as swing loans, bridge loans are typically short-term loans, lasting an average of 6 months to 1 year.
 They can be used to finance the purchase of a new home before selling your existing house.